For years, I never knew that the process of building an argument has a name.

 For 1,500 years the study of rhetoric was a cornerstone of any education.

-But the subject gradually fell out of favor in the past 200 years.
 Hence my silly impression that rhetoric was old-fashioned and boring.

 Is it any coincidence that what now passes for “debate” is little more than yelling, interrupting, and name-calling?